gsoni1/GradeDistVis/README.md

 - Pandas
 - Matplotlib
 - Seaborn
-- Jupyter Notebook (optional)
+- Jupyter Notebook to run the ipynb file (optional)
 - IDE to run the python file (optional)

 Process:
-- Download the grade_dist_vis.py or grade_dist_vis.ipynb and gradeddistriubtion.csv files
+- Download the grade_dist_vis.py or grade_dist_vis.ipynb and gradedist.csv files
 - Install python, matplotlib, seaborn, and jupyter notebook (if using the .ipynb version)

 ## How to use